Llama (language model): Applications

 The Stanford University Institute for Human-Centered Artificial Intelligence (HAI) Center for Research on Foundation Models (CRFM) released Alpaca, a training recipe based on the Llama 7B model that uses the "Self-Instruct" method of instruction tuning to acquire capabilities comparable to the OpenAI GPT-3 series text-davinci-003 model at a modest cost.
 The model files were officially removed on March 21, 2023, over hosting costs and safety concerns, though the code and paper remain online for reference.

 Meditron is a family of Llama-based finetuned on a corpus of clinical guidelines, PubMed papers, and articles.
 It was created by researchers at École Polytechnique Fédérale de Lausanne School of Computer and Communication Sciences, and the Yale School of Medicine.
 It shows increased performance on medical-related benchmarks such as MedQA and MedMCQA.

 Zoom used Meta Llama 2 to create an AI Companion that can summarize meetings, provide helpful presentation tips, and assist with message responses.
 This AI Companion is powered by multiple models, including Meta Llama 2.

 Reuters reported in 2024 that many Chinese foundation models relied on Llama models for their training.

+A lot of apps use Llama's public API to integrate features into their apps for everyday use.